 Families must be enrolled in Jumpstart to be eligible for an incentive.
-Eligible participants can receive up to $3,000 to $5,000, depending on their service Level to support education and employment goals.
+Eligible participants can receive $3,000 up to $5,000, depending on their service Level to support education and employment goals.
 Level 1 families pay 50 percent or more of their income towards their shelter costs (rent and utilities), and Level 2 families pay less than 50 percent.
 Jumpstart incentives include:

 For eligible participants who are working less than 30 hours a week at enrollment, and averaging at least 30 hours a week of employment for the period.
 Multiple adults in the household may receive these rewards.

 - Initial Employment (3 months): $250 for three consecutive months

 - Sustained Employment (9 months): $250 for nine months in a one-year period

 - Sustained Employment (18 months): $250 for 18 months in a two-year period

 Educational Incentives & Rewards